h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ### Python Scoring Pipeline Files

 After downloading the Python Scoring Pipeline, the **scoring-pipeline** folder comes with many files.
 The wheel file that is needed to execute the Python Scoring Pipeline is the **scoring_h2oai_experiment_6a77d0a4_6a25_11ea_becf_0242ac110002-1.0.0-py3-none-any.whl**, which is a library that we use to import the **Scorer** from.
 The **Scorer** is a class we use to do interactive or batch scoring on data.
-There are Python scripts that help with executing the scoring pipeline directly in Python, on an HTTP server and on a TCP server.
+There are Python scripts that help with executing the scoring pipeline directly in Python, on an HTTP server and a TCP server.
 They include **example.py,** **http_server.py,** and **tcp_server.py.** In the Python Scoring Pipeline, we have an HTTP scoring service and a TCP scoring service.
 These two scoring services are independent and mutually exclusive.

 ### Embedding Python Scoring Pipeline into Python Runtime

 To run the Python **example.py** script, there is the helper shell script **run_example.sh.** When the Python **example.py** is executed, it executes the Python scoring pipeline directly in Python and does various types of scoring on the test data.
 The Python **example.py** does interactive scoring in which it uses **scorer.score([...])** method to score one row at a time.
 Additionally, the Python **example.py** does batch scoring in which it uses **scorer.score_batch(dataframe** or **datatable)** to score a frame of data.
 You can think of a frame as a batch of rows.
 Batch scoring is faster than interactive scoring.
 The Python **example.py** does batch scoring on a Pandas dataframe and a Datatable.
-In the Datatable part of the Python **example.py,** Datatable saves the initial test data into a **test.csv** and saves the predictions into a **preds.csv.** To help in interpreting the model’s predictions for individual observations (rows) and batches of observations (frames), the Python **example.py** also obtains per-feature prediction contributions per row and per frame by setting the **pred_contribs** flag to **True** in the **scorer.score([...], pred_contribs=True).** The Python **example.py** also performs feature transformations without scoring to enrich the dataset by using **Scorer.fit_transform_batch()** to fit the feature engineering pipeline on the given training frame, validation frame and optionally on the test frame.
+In the Datatable part of the Python **example.py,** Datatable saves the initial test data into a **test.csv** and the predictions into a **preds.csv.** To help in interpreting the model’s predictions for individual observations (rows) and batches of observations (frames), the Python **example.py** also obtains per-feature prediction contributions per row and per frame by setting the **pred_contribs** flag to **True** in the **scorer.score([...], pred_contribs=True).** The Python **example.py** also performs feature transformations without scoring to enrich the dataset by using **Scorer.fit_transform_batch()** to fit the feature engineering pipeline on the given training frame, validation frame, and optionally on the test frame.

 ### Deploy Python Scoring Pipeline to a Server via Scoring Service

 #### Scoring Pipeline Deployment To an HTTP Server

-The HTTP scoring service has 2 functions: start the HTTP scoring service and get prediction results back by giving it data.
+The HTTP scoring service has two functions: start the HTTP scoring service and get prediction results back by giving it data.
 To start the HTTP scoring service, run the Python **http_server.py** by executing the helper shell script **run_http_server.sh.** To use the HTTP scoring service to send data and get predictions results back over **JSON-RPC 2.0 calls**, run the helper shell script **run_http_client.sh**.
-When the **http_server.py** is executed, it deploys the Python scoring pipeline on an HTTP server, which makes the scoring pipeline’s modules available to be called through remote procedure calls (RPC).
-Once the JSON-RPC 2.0 call powered by Tornado is made by the client, data is sent to the HTTP server with a request for the Python scorer to make predictions on the data using **scorer.score()** method.
-Then the prediction results are returned back to the client.
+When the **http_server.py** is executed, it deploys the Python scoring pipeline on an HTTP server, making the scoring pipeline’s modules available to be called through remote procedure calls (RPC).
+Once the client makes the JSON-RPC 2.0 call powered by Tornado, data is sent to the HTTP server with a request for the Python scorer to make predictions on the data using **scorer.score()** method.
+Then the prediction results are returned to the client.
 Predictions can be made on individual rows (row-by-row) known as interactive scoring or on frames (multiple rows) known as batch scoring.

 #### Scoring Pipeline Deployment To a TCP Server

-The TCP scoring service has 2 functions: start the scoring TCP scoring service and get prediction results back by giving it data.
+The TCP scoring service has two functions: start the scoring TCP scoring service and get prediction results back by giving it data.
 The TCP scoring service provides high-performance RPC calls by way of Apache Thrift using a binary wire protocol.
 To start the TCP scoring service, run the Python **tcp_server.py** by executing the helper shell script **run_tcp_server.sh**.
 To use the TCP scoring service to send data and get prediction results over high-performance RPC calls, run the helper shell script **run_tcp_client.sh**.
-When the **tcp_server.py** is executed, it deploys the Python scoring pipeline on a TCP server, which makes the scoring pipeline’s modules available to be called through remote procedure calls (RPC).
-Once the RPC call powered by the thrift and h2oai_scoring libraries is made by the client, data is sent to the TCP server with a request for the Python scorer to make predictions on the data using the **scorer.score()** method.
-Then the prediction results are returned back to the client.
-Then the prediction results are returned back to the client.
+When the **tcp_server.py** is executed, it deploys the Python scoring pipeline on a TCP server, making the scoring pipeline’s modules available to be called through remote procedure calls (RPC).
+Once the client makes the RPC call powered by the thrift and h2oai_scoring libraries, data is sent to the TCP server with a request for the Python scorer to make predictions on the data using the **scorer.score()** method.
+Then the prediction results are returned to the client.
+Then the prediction results are returned to the client.
 Predictions can be made on individual rows (row-by-row) known as interactive scoring or on frames (multiple rows) known as batch scoring.

 ## Task 3: Interactive and Batch Scoring via Embedded Deployment

-You will execute the Python Scoring Pipeline using Python directly, HTTP scoring service and TCP scoring service to do batch scoring and interactive scoring on data.
+You will execute the Python Scoring Pipeline using Python directly, HTTP scoring service, and TCP scoring service to do batch scoring and interactive scoring on data.

 ### Interactive and Batch Scoring via Run Python Example